 What should you write?

-My blog aims to help aspirants, entry-level and mid-level bloggers make sense of and use blogging and SEO strategies.
+My blog aims to help aspirants and entry-level bloggers make sense of and use blogging and SEO strategies.

 So the ideal subjects can be: